Basic Plugin Generation and Publishing Process

 Submit

-in the navigation, and submit your GitHub project URLhttps://github.com/your-username/admin
+in the navigation, and submit your GitHub project addresshttps://github.com/your_username/admin

 .
-This completes the publication of a plugin.
+This completes the plugin release.

 Tip

-If there is a conflict when submitting the plugin onPackagist
+If submitting the plugin inPackagist

 tomyfoo/admin